HB9IIU/Magnetic-Loop-Antenna-Controller/README.md

 ## Open Source

-If you’re interested, you can build your own system—everything is open source and available on GitHub.
+If you’re interested, you can build your own system—everything is open source and available here.
 This is actually my first time using GitHub, so this project has also been a great opportunity to learn something new.

 That said, I have limited time available, so I may not be able to provide quick fixes or improvements on the fly.
 I appreciate your understanding and hope you find the project useful!